 In conjunction, with competing and dynamic behaviour management techniques, professors are able to maximize classroom time by minimizing any possible classroom disruption or student misbehavior mid-class.

 Classroom management technologies also allow students more independence.
 Through shared learning documents, videos, audios, and interactive images, they can be free to learn independently.

 Now, in addition to the 2020 effective teaching skills, classroom management technologies open up the possibility for students to choose their own kind of learning.
 Having this right makes them have more ownership and responsibility for what the knowledge they are acquiring every day.

 In addition, with classroom management software system Skolera, teachers can more fully use flipped classrooms strategy, which involves students getting a grasp of the material before class by watching the presentation and preparing any questions they may have.

-We’ve discussed this in a previous post, as Skolera smart classroom management system provide schools with a platform on which teachers can upload diagrams, materials, notes, and resources and share and attach content and files with their students as well as videos of themselves explaining the lessons.
+We’ve discussed this in a previous post.
+Skolera smart classroom management system provides schools with a platform on which teachers can upload diagrams, materials, notes, and resources and share and attach content and files with their students as well as videos of themselves explaining the lessons.

 Using it, students can also access notes, slides, and videos from an LMS equipped with cloud storage.
 Assessment and assignments can also be completed on the system.

 The class is where they ask those questions, get a more complete understanding, and put the new knowledge and skills into practice.
 This also facilitates the self-directed learning approach of experience first and foremost, invented by progressive education movement and John Dewey.

 Self-directed learning is one of the best advised effective classroom management strategies for new teachers, which motivates students to lead the way to their own futures (check out our blog post on “5 Classroom Management Strategies using Skolera“).